CodeWithGroup/CodeWithGroup.github.io/code-of-conduct.md

 Licensed under a Creative Commons Attribution 3.0 Unported License.
 Version 1

 This is version 1 of the CodeWith Code of Conduct.
 It was last updated by Simon Davey on 31 August 2020.
-If you think we have made any errors or omissions, please contact us by email ([contact@codewith.org.uk](mailto:contact@codewith.org.uk)) or via the [contact form](contact.html).
+If you think we have made any errors or omissions, please contact us by email ([contact@codewith.org.uk](mailto:contact@codewith.org.uk)) or through one of the communication channels listed on the [contact page](contact.html).